SharminPeu/review-website/README.md

 ## Project Description
 * Its a online based programming language learning site
 * Here we have different section in our page,People can choose their desire course from this website.
-* In this project we use  bootstrap framework  and customised Css and fro icon use fontawesome.
+* In this project we use  bootstrap framework  and customised Css and fro icon we use fontawesome.

 ## Live Site Link [https://e-cademy-learning-assignment.netlify.app/]